Rohit-hooda/DS5110-Final-Project/README.md

 - The **`Frontend`** folder contains the `index.html` and `index.js` files for building the dashboard and rendering charts.
 Additionally, it includes a `static` folder that houses all the heatmap images.

-- The **`Backend`** folder includes the `app.py` file, a Flask API that manages multiple routes.
+- The **`Server`** folder includes the `app.py` file, a Flask API that manages multiple routes.
 It handles calls to third-party APIs and generates the Massachusetts county map, which the frontend utilizes for visualizations.

 - The **`Pre-Processing`** folder contains data gathering, cleaning, and preparation scripts to make it suitable for visualizations.